celo-org/celo-monorepo/packages/docs/developer-resources/dappkit/setup.md

 yarn add node-libs-react-native vm-browserify
 ```

-You will need to add the following `metro.config.js` to your project root
+You will need to add the following `metro.config.js` to your project root and make sure that the associated npm packages are installed.

 ```js
 const crypto = require.resolve('crypto-browserify')